FAQ · Engineering Q&A

 VENDOR.Max is not evaluated through a single whole-device converter-efficiency ratio.
 It is evaluated through a six-layer calculation stack, where each layer addresses a distinct physical and accounting domain, and later layers consume outputs from earlier layers.

 This is the layer that distinguishes a regulated operating architecture from an unregulated LC topology.
 The same formalism applies to Armstrong oscillators, regenerative receivers, parametric amplifiers, and pulsed-power resonant circuits.
-GA,loss ≥ 1 is the steady-state regime-energy balance coefficient, not a linear small-signal loop gain — bounded by nonlinear conductivity-window saturation, phase coherence requirement, and BMS upper-bound supervisory action.
+The sustainment condition describes loss compensation within a supervised window, not a linear small-signal loop gain — bounded by nonlinear conductivity-window saturation, phase coherence requirement, and BBMS upper-bound supervisory action.

 Plosses = Ploss,A + Ploss,B + Ploss,coupling + Ploss,conversion + auxiliary losses